FERPA Basics for Instructors or Staff Members

 If you have access to student data, you are responsible for its proper handling.
 No matter what the form or content, you are accountable for handling student records in accordance with the law and University policy.
 You can view the FERPA Restriction tutorial that demonstrates how to determine whether and which restrictions exist for a student.

-Instructors are considered "school officials" and have access to basic information of students enrolled in their classes.
-Instructors may not access the educational records of students who are not currently enrolled in their classes without demonstrating a "legitimate educational interest" in such information.
+Instructors are considered "school officials" and as such are granted access to certain basic information of students currently enrolled in their classes.
+Instructors may not access the education records of students who are not currently enrolled in their classes without demonstrating a "legitimate educational interest" in such information.

-All University of Arizona students, staff, and instructors are assigned a university managed email account to be utilized for purposes of official correspondence.
+All University of Arizona students, staff, and instructors are assigned a university-managed email account to be used for purposes of official correspondence.
 Instructors may notify students of their individual grades via email, provided the email is sent from a university email account to a university email account.
-Notification of grades may also be made via the use of the University’s course management tool, Desire2Learn.
+Notification of grades may also be made through the University’s course management tool, Desire2Learn.
 In either case, students must provide their NetID and password to access their grades.

 Leaving personally identifiable graded assignments (homework, quizzes, exams) unattended for students to view is a violation of FERPA, as it allows for unauthorized access.
 Instead, consider leaving the graded assignments with an assistant who will ask students for proper identification prior to returning the assignments.

-FERPA indicates that an institution may release general directory information (that is, the items of directory information that have been designated for general, not limited, release) to anyone, but there is no obligation to do so.
-Since students can restrict their directory information, you must check a student's UAccess account for evidence of restriction prior to releasing information.
-If you have any question or doubt about a request for directory information or a student's restriction status, do not release information and contact the Office of the Registrar for guidance.
+FERPA provides that an institution may release general directory information (that is, the items of directory information that have been designated for general, not limited, release) to anyone, but there is no obligation to do so.
+Also, since students can restrict their directory information in various ways, you must check a student's UAccess account to confirm that there is no applicable restriction prior to releasing information.
+If you have any question or doubt about a request for directory information or a student's restriction status, do not release the information and contact the Office of the Registrar for guidance.

-A student’s educational record is protected under FERPA, regardless of the student’s age and regardless of whether the parents are paying the student’s tuition.
+A University student’s records are protected under FERPA, regardless of the student’s age and regardless of whether the parents are paying the student’s tuition.
 A parent generally will not be granted access to those records unless the student has provided written authorization that specifically identifies which information may be released to the parent.
-The presence of a parent affidavit permits you to disclose student record information, but you are under no obligation to do so or to speak to parents.
+The submission of a parent affidavit permits you to disclose student record information, but you are under no obligation to do so or to speak to parents.

 Internally, relevant information may be shared relatively freely with University personnel who can help to assess or address the situation, such as the Dean of Students Office, the Threat Assessment and Management Team, and/or University Police, as well as to University personnel and students who need the information to protect their own health and safety.
 Externally, the University may share information that it determines to be "necessary to protect the health or safety of the student or other individuals."
 Factors considered in making this assessment include but are not limited to the severity of the threat to the health or safety of those involved, the need for the information, the time required to deal with the emergency, and the ability of the parties to whom the information is to be given to deal with the emergency.
 This determination and any such external disclosures are made by the Office of Public Safety, the University Police, the Dean of Students, Campus Health, and others specifically authorized to do so by the University Registrar.